virtualramblas/gromacs_smolagent/README.md

 ## Usage
 This project supports only Linux and MacOS.
 It isn't tested on Windows nor WSL (Windows Subsystem for Linux).
 #### Prerequisites
-The software in the list below is mandatory before installing and using this Agent:
+The prerequisites in the list below are mandatory before installing and using this Agent:
 * Gromacs.
 Please follow the installation instructions for Linux or MacOS in the official documentation.
 The Agent has been tested on the Gromacs 2025.1 release.
 * Python 3.12 or later.
+* GPU (NVIDIA or Apple Silicon).
 #### Installation
 Just clone this repo locally:
 ```